Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

+### Your company makes use of Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring purposes.
+You have been tasked with analyzing the monitoring using ad-hoc queries.
+You need to utilize the correct query language.
+Solution: You use the Contextual Query Language (CQL).
+Does the solution meet the goal?

+- [ ] Yes.
+- [x] No.

+### Your company makes use of Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring purposes.
+You have been tasked with analyzing the monitoring using ad-hoc queries.
+You need to utilize the correct query language.
+Solution: You use the Transact-SQL.
+Does the solution meet the goal?

+- [ ] Yes.
+- [x] No.

+### Your company makes use of Azure SQL Database Intelligent Insights and Azure Application Insights for monitoring purposes.
+You have been tasked with analyzing the monitoring using ad-hoc queries.
+You need to utilize the correct query language.
+Solution: You use the Kusto Query Language (KQL).
+Does the solution meet the goal?

+- [x] Yes.
+- [ ] No.

 ### You need to consider the underlined segment to establish whether it is accurate.
 Your company has a multi-tier application that has its front end hosted in Azure App Service.
 To pinpoint the average load times of the application pages, you should make use of Azure Event Hubs.

 - [ ] No adjustment required.